TongZhu-Ellen/chance-pay/README.md

 - **Linearity**: the pipeline is strictly forward-only.
   - If the process stops, it always stops at a **clear and observable** point.
   - If it advances, it moves **deterministically** to the next stage.
-  - MVP avoids hidden branches/maze-style retries; the flow is simple, finite, and traceable（“随缘”）。
+  - MVP avoids hidden branches/maze-style retries; the flow is simple, finite, and traceable — “随缘”.